SQL Server Architecture (Explained)

 Relational Engine

 The Relational Engine is also known as the Query Processor.
-It has the SQL Server components that determine what exactly a query needs to do and how it can be done best.
-It is responsible for the execution of user queries by requesting data from the storage engine and processing the results that are returned.
+It contains the SQL Server components that determine what a query needs to do and how it can be executed most efficiently.
+It is responsible for executing user queries by requesting data from the Storage Engine and processing the returned results.

-As depicted in the Architectural Diagram there are 3 major components of the Relational Engine.
-Let’s study the components in detail:
+As depicted in the architectural diagram, there are three major components of the Relational Engine:

 CMD Parser